philspokas/az400/notes.md

 - MOF files
 - [learn module](https://learn.microsoft.com/training/modules/implement-desired-state-configuration-dsc/4-explore-azure-automation)

-## IaC
-- ARM Templates
-- Bicep including modules
-- 3rd party tools
-Basic familiarity with Ansible, Chef, Puppet and Azure Automation
-Ansible: agentless
-Auzre Automation: Agent or extension

-Power BI and pipeline analytics [exercise](https://learn.microsoft.com/training/modules/create-release-pipeline/6-monitor-pipeline-health)

 # Azure Services
 Know what the service is used for in a DevOps context as well as how the service can be used.

-- - Azure Automation w/ PowerShell DSC
+- Azure Automation w/ PowerShell DSC
 - Azure Data Explorer
     - ingest and query logs, events from ADO et.al.
 - Azure Monitor